2023 Yukon high-altitude object: Recovery operations

 Canadian military and police forces searched for remnants of the object across a large portion of Yukon, roughly between Dawson City and Mayo.
-The Royal Canadian Mounted Police (RCMP) said that the search area encompassed 3,000 sq km (1,870 sq miles) of "rugged mountain terrain with a very high level of snowpack" in Yukon.
-Canadian Defense Minister Anand said that the debris was located somewhere "northeast of Dawson City" in a remote location amid "complex alpine terrain that is prone to challenging northern weather conditions."
+The Royal Canadian Mounted Police (RCMP) said that the search area encompassed 3,000 km2 (1,870 sq miles) of "rugged mountain terrain with a very high level of snowpack" in Yukon.
+Canadian Defence Minister Anand said that the debris was located somewhere "northeast of Dawson City" in a remote location amid "complex alpine terrain that is prone to challenging northern weather conditions."
 Officials cautioned that, due to the vastness and harsh conditions of Yukon, it is possible that the object will not be located.

 The RCMP lead the search effort, with coordination by Public Safety Canada and assistance from Yukon-based units of the Canadian Armed Forces.
 The U.S. military, FBI, and U.S. Coast Guard also participated.
 Royal Canadian Air Force assets deployed in the recovery effort included one CC-130H Hercules search-and-rescue aircraft, two CC-138 Twin Otter utility aircraft, and various CH-148 Cyclone and CH-149 Cormorant helicopters.

 After snowfall in the area made the debris difficult to find, the search was called off on February 17.